“Count it All Joy When You Fall into Trials”

-The apostle James wrote in his epistle, “My brethren, count it all joy when ye fall into divers temptations; Knowing this, that the trying of your faith worketh patience” (James 1:2,3).
+The apostle James wrote in his epistle, “My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces [a]patience” (James 1:2,3).
 The apostle was teaching that it is the benefit and duty of the believer to have an intelligent Christian philosophy and attitude toward the trials that face him.
 He needs to understand God’s permissive will in allowing adverse experiences (Job 42:5; Psalm 38:3; 39:9; Matthew 6:13; Romans 8:28).
 These trials (sickness, persecution, poverty, or tragedy) are sent by the devil to tempt a man to sin, or only to trouble him.
 They are to test his walk with the Lord.

 All Things Work for the Good

 The believer can actually be joyful under such circumstances for he “know(s) that all things work together for good to those who love God, to those who are called according to His purpose” (Romans 8:28).
 According to the eternal purpose of God, all things (good and bad) contribute to the well-being of those who love the Lord.
 Instead of hindering the Christian’s walk with God, these hardships push him forward.